rebrest265/esp32-cam/README.md

 ## 🔧 Software Modifications

-To improve reliability, a simple workaround has been added:
-**The ESP32 automatically restarts every 5 minutes**, which helps recover from potential Wi-Fi disconnections.
+- To improve reliability, a simple workaround has been added: The ESP32 automatically restarts every 5 minutes**, which helps recover from potential Wi-Fi disconnections.
+- LED functionality has been added and simplified - it's no longer PWM dimming, just a simple ON/OFF toggle.
+- Default parameters  such as resolution and gain celling have been adjusted to higher higher values.

 ---